Fed Explains YNW Melly Mistrial. Will He Be Released?

 Okay.

-I'm down here in Miami Dade.
+I'm down here in Miami-Dade.

 We think it's Melly.

-Because I think I I don't think a lot of people actually know the facts of the case.
+But let's go ahead real quick, guys, and summarize through the case because I think I don't think a lot of people actually know the facts of the case.

-They just kind of know some of the stuff that happened, and they watched some of the trial, but they don't really know everything.
+They just kind of know some of the stuff that happened and they watched some of the trial, but they don't really know everything.

-Initialism for young nigga world melee.
+Initialism for young nigga World Melly.

-Yes, that is the real acronym.
+Yes, that is a real acronym.

 That's what it stands for, guys.